Paradise Lost (Agents of S.H.I.E.L.D.): Plot

-In 1970, a teenage Malick and his younger brother Nathaniel inherit their father, Wilfred's estate following his death, and become the leaders of the religious branch of Hydra, who periodically select one of their number to be sent to Maveth through the Monolith, as a sacrifice to the ancient Inhuman.
-The brothers reluctantly visit an imprisoned Whitehall, who is dismissive of their belief in the Inhuman, believing it to be mythical.
+In 1970, a teenage Gideon Malick and his younger brother Nathaniel inherit their father, Wilfred's estate following his death, and become the leaders of the religious branch of Hydra, who periodically select one of their number to be sent to Maveth through the Monolith, as a sacrifice to the ancient Inhuman.
+The brothers reluctantly visit an imprisoned Daniel Whitehall, who is dismissive of their belief in the Inhuman, believing it to be mythical.
 He reveals that Wilfred used sleight of hand to ensure he would never be chosen as a sacrifice, leaving both brothers upset at both his deception and cowardice.
 They're disappointed to discover that he was not the man they thought he was and vow to each other to become better men than he was.
 Malick, however, later uses the same trick to avoid being sent to Maveth, ensuring Nathaniel is sent instead, who's horrified at his brother's betrayal.

-In the present, realising that the Inhuman from Maveth is possessing Ward's body, Fitz and Simmons determine that the Transia board members were eaten alive by a microscopic insectoid swarm, deducing that the Inhuman is made up of an amalgam of these alien organisms.
-Coulson is left disillusioned that he may have unleashed a far worse threat by killing Ward.
-Hydra seize control of an agricultural company related to Transia, who are studying means of inoculating animals and plants against invasive organisms, leading Simmons to theorise that their studies could be used against the Inhuman.
-While the rest of the team go there to investigate, Lincoln takes Daisy to South Dakota in search of James, an Australian mercenary and inactive Inhuman who was banished from Afterlife for stealing a Kree artifact and information about the ancient Inhuman from their archives.
-In exchange for a Terrigen crystal, James reveals that the creature, 'Alveus' (Latin for 'Hive'), was one of the first Inhumans, who led his kin in a revolution against the Kree, driving them from Earth.
+In the present, realizing that the Inhuman from Maveth is possessing Grant Ward's body, Leo Fitz and Jemma Simmons determine that the Transia board members were eaten alive by a microscopic insectoid swarm, deducing that the Inhuman is made up of an amalgam of these alien organisms.
+Phil Coulson is left disillusioned that he may have unleashed a far worse threat by killing Ward.
+Hydra seize control of an agricultural company related to Transia, who are studying means of inoculating animals and plants against invasive organisms, leading Simmons to theorize that their studies could be used against the Inhuman.
+While the rest of the team go there to investigate, Lincoln Campbell takes Daisy Johnson to South Dakota in search of James, an Australian mercenary and inactive Inhuman who was banished from Afterlife for stealing a Kree artifact and information about the ancient Inhuman from their archives.
+In exchange for a Terrigen crystal, James reveals that the creature, "Alveus" (Latin for "Hive"), was one of the first Inhumans, who led his kin in a revolution against the Kree, driving them from Earth.
 Some of the other Inhumans became fearful of Hive, and united with humankind against him, ultimately banishing him to Maveth.
 Lincoln grabs the spherical artifact but double-crosses James, refusing to relinquish the promised crystal, believing he does not deserve Terrigenesis.
 James is outraged and warns Daisy that Lincoln is not to be trusted.
 Due to what James let slip, Lincoln is forced to confess to Daisy that he once drunkenly caused a car crash that nearly killed his previous girlfriend, prior to coming to Afterlife.
-In return, Daisy tells Lincoln about her vision of a SHIELD agent's death in space, possibly her own or someone on the team.
+In return, Daisy tells Lincoln about her vision of a S.H.I.E.L.D. agent's death in space, possibly her own or someone on the team.